 5.4.
 Data Storage and Encryption

-Once the dataset has been transferred to UCT, if it constitutes personally identifiable data or if stipulated by the DTA, the dataset will be encrypted for storage.
+Once the source dataset has been transferred to UCT, if it constitutes personally identifiable data or if stipulated by the DTA, the dataset will be encrypted for storage.
 The detailed process is as follows:

 Encryption for Storage: